 Sixty eight Asian Creatives from all States and Territories in Australia have been commissioned to create new works in development, across a range of practice areas from visual arts, writing, poetry, performance, screen, audio-visual, music, comedy, and more.
-This page has been divided into six art form categories: Text, Music, Visual Arts, Screen, Dance and Mixed Media.
+This page has been divided into six art form categories: Text, Music, Visual Arts, Screen, Dance / Performance and Mixed Media.

 Help spread the word, and start the conversation by sharing this website and new works in development on social media.
 Don’t forget to add the hashtag #IAmNotAVirus and #IAmNotAVirusAustralia’ in your posts.